Stephen-Seo/SFML_GameEngine/README.md

 - Push a state to the state stack in the end of `Game::registerStates()`
     - For example, `stateStack.pushState(States::NEW_STATE);`

-Note that each state has protected functions requeting the stack to push a state, pop a state, or clear the stack.
+Note that each state has protected functions requesting the stack to push a state, pop a state, or clear the stack.
 This is how you can switch between states during operation of a state.

 Also, `State::update(sf::Time dt)` and `State::handleEvent(const sf::Event& event)` are meant to return booleans.